- African Studies B.A. (Combined Honours)

 Complete course listing for the B.G.In.S.
 Specialization in Africa and Globalization.

 BGInS Stream in Africa and Globalization (15.0 Credits)

 The Stream in Africa and Globalization allows the student to focus within the B.G.In.S. degree on Africa.
 This option includes 8.0 credits in the Major CGPA divided between the core courses and Africa.

 First Year Seminars

 All first year BA students are encouraged to take a first year seminar (FYSM), which is a small enrollment (maximum 30) course focused on a particular subject area.
 FYSM usually also devote considerable attention to helping students develop the research, writing and presentation skills necessary to succeed at university.
-The Institute of African Studies offers FYSM 1901, which focuses on a different topic related to Africa every year.
-Here is the first year seminar homepage, which includes a listing of all the FYSM available in the university.
+The Institute of African Studies FYSM 1901 which focuses on a different topic related to Africa every year is not currently on offer this year.
+A list of all first year seminars available across the university can be found here.

-To fulfill degree requirements, you will need to demonstrate proficiency in a language relevant to Africa other than English, which means that you either complete any first-year course (or its approved equivalent) in a relevant language offered at Carleton (such as French, Arabic, Portuguese) or through passing a language proficiency test administered by the Institute.
+The maintains a list of languages suitable for meeting this requirement.
+Students may demonstrate proficiency either through the completion of any first-year course (or its approved equivalent) in a relevant language offered at Carleton or through passing a language proficiency test administered by the Institute.